Indonesia is one far flung country.

 Jakarta is the international hub and main landing point into the country (the other international airport is in Denpasar, near Lombok and Bali).

-I spent an afternoon wandering the fancy malls of the capital (Grand Indonesia and Pacific Place) where for enough dough, you can zoom away in a McLaren or glitter in diamonds.
+I spent an afternoon wandering the fancy malls of Grand Indonesia and Pacific Place where for enough dough, you can zoom away in a McLaren or glitter in diamonds.

-Where to stay in Jakarta: Swiss Belhotel Airport Jakarta
+Where to Stay in Jakarta

 Days 2-3: Bandung